API-6-SEMESTRE/Documentation/README.md

 # Run the following commands:

-## BRONZE Level - Data extraction from the sheets and data persistence on MongoDB WITHOUT data anonymization
+## BRONZE Level - Extraction of data from spreadsheets and persistence in MongoDB with raw data
+## Add "-v" to the end of the command to print the processing to the console
 $ python3 src/et_l.py -l bronze

-## Silver Level - Data extraction from the sheets and data persistence on MongoDB WITH data anonymization
+## SILVER level - Crossing the data that is already in MongoDB and persisting the cross-data in MongoDB
+## Add "-v" to the end of the command to print the processing to the console
 $ python3 src/et_l.py -l silver

+## GOLD level - Process of loading the cross data that are in MongoDB to the DW
+## Add "-v" to the end of the command to print the processing to the console
+$ python3 src/et_l.py -l gold

 # Done!
-The data was persisted on MongoDB accordingly to the selected option.
 ```

 <h2 align="center">🛠 Technologies</h2>